James Harden, Rockets roll to 135-105 rout of young Warriors - WHIZ News

-Russell Westbrook had 21 points and 10 assists before being ejected, while P.J.
+“I’m always the one that gets painted to be a bad guy in the whole situation,” Westbrook said, hinting he might review his technicals to see whether he has a case to get one rescinded.

+“… I’m in a position of like, ‘Oh well, Russ is being Russ,’ which nobody knows what that means.
+But I’ve got to do a better job of holding myself accountable to a very, very high standard.
+I will make sure I leave no room for error to allow somebody and people to paint me out to be a guy that I’m not.
+I think it’s unfair that after all that I’m the only one that gets a tech or kicked out.
+That’s not fair”

+P.J.
 Tucker scored 15 points.
-He made all five of his 3-pointers as the Rockets knocked down 25 total — a franchise record allowed by the Warriors against any opponent.
+He made all five of his 3-pointers as the Rockets knocked down 25 total — a franchise record allowed by the Warriors.
 Houston set an NBA record with 27 3s in a win against the Suns last April.

-Robert Covington added 20 points and all five Houston starters scored in double figures as the Rockets ran away with this one early after losing 116-104 at Chase Center on Christmas Day.
+Robert Covington added 20 points as the Rockets ran away with this one early after losing 116-104 at Chase Center on Christmas Day.

-Things got testy this time with 6:04 to play when Westbrook tussled with several Warriors.
-After a replay review, Westbrook received his second technical of the night and was ejected.

 Andrew Wiggins scored 22 points in the Warriors’ fifth straight loss and also their fifth consecutive at home.
 Draymond Green dished out seven assists after getting nine in each of his previous two games.

+“He’s one of those guys people have said he’s overrated now for a couple years,” coach Steve Kerr said of Wiggins.
+“He’s become underrated.”

-The Rockets, missing guard Eric Gordon for a third straight game with a bruised left leg, raced to a 16-4 lead, shooting 6 of 9 as the Warriors committed three quick turnovers and needed an early timeout.
+The Rockets, missing guard Eric Gordon for a third straight game with a bruised left leg, raced to a 16-4 lead.

 Westbrook was hit with a technical foul at the 7:38 mark of the first quarter, when the Rockets made 8 of 12 3-pointers to take control.
 Harden shot just 6 for 16 from the field — 3 of 12 on 3s — but made 14 of 15 free throws.